With more than 50 million Americans affected every year, acne is among the most common skin conditions.

 These are small, white bumps but they may also be flesh-colored.
 This type of acne is the result of built-up dead skin cells, dirt, and oil in your pore.
 Trapped beneath the surface, this gives them a whitish appearance.

-The good news is, this a form of non-inflammatory acne that’s easy to treat with over-the-counter skin care products and a regular routine of cleansing, toning, and moisturizing.
+The good news is, this is a form of non-inflammatory acne that’s easy to treat with over-the-counter skincare products and a regular routine of cleansing, toning, and moisturizing.